tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 That is different.

-Tired people do not always need another explanation of how bad things are.
-Sometimes they know already.
-Sometimes they know too well.
-Sometimes the problem is not awareness.
-Sometimes the problem is that awareness has nowhere to go.

-Awareness does not automatically become action.

-Sometimes it just becomes weight.

-And under enough weight, people look for anything that lets them breathe.

-A match can do that.

-A song can do that.

-A festival can do that.

-A bowl of noodles at midnight can do that.

-A stupid joke in a group chat can do that.

-None of it solves the structure.

-But not every human need is a structural solution.

-Some things are just ways to remain human inside the structure.

-That is where the easy criticism becomes unfair.

-It is easy to look at people watching football and think they are distracted.
-Maybe they are.
-But everyone is distracted by something.
+Tired people do not always need truth thrown at them like a brick.

+Sometimes they already know the truth.

+Sometimes they just need one evening where truth is not pressing on their chest.

+This is why calling it distraction feels too simple.

+It is distraction, yes.

+But so is almost everything.

 Some people use sports.

 Some people use work.

 Some people use shopping.

 Some people use politics.

 Some people use self-improvement.

 Some people use doomscrolling and call it being informed.

 Some people use ambition.

 Some people use nostalgia.

 Some people use romance.

 Some people use the fantasy of a future life where everything finally makes sense.

 At least football admits that it is a game.